GenesysCloudBlueprints/digital-messaging-translator-blueprint/blueprint/index.md

 please see our Genesys Cloud blueprint [FAQ](https://developer.genesys.cloud/blueprints/faq)sheet.
 :::

 This Genesys Cloud Developer Blueprint provides instructions for building a messaging translation assistant which uses the AWS Translate service to allow customers and agents to chat in their preferred languages.
 The messaging translation assistant automatically translates everything in the right side of the Interactions panel in real-time, including canned responses.
-This solution supports both web chat and web messaging interactions.
+This solution supports web messaging interactions.
 You can deploy all the components used in this solution with the Terraform Genesys Cloud CX as Code provider.

 ![Messaging translation assistant](images/overview.png "Messaging translation assistant")

 ## Scenario

-An organization wants to provide a real-time translation for web chat and web messaging that allows customers and agents to have a conversation using their preferred languages:
+An organization wants to provide a real-time translation for web messaging that allows customers and agents to have a conversation using their preferred languages:

 1. **The customer sends a message in their preferred language.** The agent receives the customer's incoming message in its original language.